 This protects the apartments from being taken advantage of by a high-income earner, just to save a little on their monthly rent.
 Essentially, if you can afford to rent somewhere else, you probably won’t qualify for “affordable housing”.

 This income threshold varies from city to city, and is usually set on or under the Median Income.
 Like it sounds, the Median Income takes the income from everyone in a certain area and finds the median of what they make.
 To qualify for a “Low Income” requirement, a resident will typically need to earn below that Median.
-This amount will differ from city to city and can depend on what is deemed the threshold.
+This amount will vary depending on your area and can depend on what is deemed the threshold.
 Some communities have very strict low-income thresholds, while other communities will cater more towards the average income and their income requirements will not be as low.

 Income requirements are usually set at different amounts depending on how many residents over 18 are living in the apartment.
 If you apply for the apartment based on one income, and later have another earning adult move in without informing your landlord, you could not only be breaking your lease but also committing fraud.